How to Submit a Proposal

 - Title of presentation: Maximum of 10 words.

 - Presenter Information: Enter the primary presenter contact information here.
 Primary presenter curriculum vitae/resume or biographical sketch is also required and should be uploaded as an "Additional File" at the bottom of the Submission Form.
 The primary presenter is the designated point of contact and will receive all correspondence about the conference.
 This person is responsible for communicating with the conference coordinators and co-presenters.

 - Additional presenter information (if applicable): Click the green + box to add more presenters

-- Presentation Theme: Choose one of the following: Issues and Trends in Higher Education, Working with Faculty and Administration, Operating the Department, or Leadership and Management.
+- Presentation Theme: Choose one of the following: Issues and Trends in Higher Education, Working with Faculty and Administration, Operating the Department, Leadership and Management, Faculty and Staff Leadership, or Diversity, Equity and Inclusion.
 Compelling proposals that fall outside of these themes are also welcome, which can be included as 'Other.'
 Themes and Session Types

-- Presentation Type: Choose from the following: Interactive Workshop (105 mins), Best Practice Presentation (45 mins), or Brown Bag Lunch Discussion (30 mins).
+- Presentation Type: Choose from the following: Interactive Workshop (105 min.) or Best Practice Presentation (50 min.).
 A limited number of slots are available for each presentation type; reviewers will honor your selected presentation type wherever possible, although you may be asked to switch presentation type.

 - Abstract: 25-50 words.
 If selected, the abstract you submit will become the basis for the session description in the conference program and on the website; therefore we recommend that you use a direct and active writing style that explains clearly what participants will learn during your session.